Devolution and what it means for York & North Yorkshire

 How can I share my views?

-After the submission of the asks, there will be a significant city wide consultation with residents, communities and businesses, and a further governance review will take place, if the asks are agreed by Government.
+After the submission of the asks, there will be a significant consultation with the region’s residents, communities and businesses, and a further governance review will take place, if the asks are agreed by Government.